csbio/CG-TARGET/README.md

 -------
 Use of this code is free for academic use and for a 60-day commercial trial period.
 Sustained commercial use requires the purchase of a license.

 In any case, please head on over to z.umn.edu/cgtarget to register for a license.
+This helps me keep track of the user base :)